HazyResearch/deepdive/doc/doc/basics/overview.md

 ## <a name="inference" href="#"></a> Inference

-The final step consists in performing [marginal inference](../general/inference.html#marginal) on the factor graph variables to learn the probabilities of different values they can take over all [possible worlds](../general/inference.html#possibleworlds).
+The final step consists of performing [marginal inference](../general/inference.html#marginal) on the factor graph variables to learn the probabilities of different values they can take over all [possible worlds](../general/inference.html#possibleworlds).
 DeepDive uses our